jamasoftware-ps/Community-Reports/Test Center Reports/Test Details Grouped by Test Case/README.md

 ######  Test Group Summary
 If the user selects the parameter 'Include Test Group Summary' it outputs a summary of the Test Run statuses for each Test Group's test cases.
 ######  Detailed Results
-Each test run result across all cycles grouped by matching test cases.
+Each test run result across all cycles grouped by test case.

 ## Preview